 I went from the Air Force to rebuilding New Orleans to Hell, hooked on opioids prescribed for an injury.
 Cannabis pulled me back up to life.

 Large quantities of pain medications and ill advice from doctors is certain failure.
 Although I’ve lived with an injury for years I have done well working.
 I helped rebuild the city (New Orleans) after Katrina then went on to build the largest sector gates in North America, part of The Gulf Intracoastal Waterway West Closure Complex.
+But, eventually, opioid dependency caught up with me.

 All of this after my initial injury I received prior to hurricane Katrina, actively patrolling a military base while in the Air Force Reserves.
 I used to feel like I had a purpose and was a contributing member of my community, only to soon become one of the community outcasts after my injury and opioid dependency.